malashonock/interview-prep-notes/RxJs꞉ Cold vs. hot observables.md

   return new Observable((observer) => {
     refCount++;

-    // When a new observer subscribes to out heated observable,
+    // When a new observer subscribes to our heated observable,
     // subscribe it to the intermediary subject under the hood let childSubscription = subject.subscribe(observer);